History

 Internet History sourcebook http://www.fordham.edu/halsall/ links to links.
 Divided into sections such as Ancient History, Medieval, Modern, and also regional history sourcebooks.

 The History Guide http://www.historyguide.org contains lectures on european history, for example, Lectures on Twentieth Century Europe at http://www.historyguide.org/europe/europe.html Also has very nice guide to studying history, some interesting quotes on why study history, and links to resources for historians.
-This site is by Steven Kreis, Adjunct Instructor, History, Wake Technical Community College, Raleigh, NC.
-He is also the author of the web site for Western Civilization http://www.wwnorton.com/college/history/wciv/
+The Historyguide site is by Steven Kreis, professor of history at American Public University System http://www.apus.edu/news-events/news/2008/051208_Kreis.htm

 Asia for Educators http://afe.easia.columbia.edu/ teaching units on China and Japan.